 - Insisting on making every decision in regards to every single safety issue (i.e. picking apart instead of managing the issue)

-In so many words, a dependency in a safety program is when one individual makes the functioning of the SMS program dependent on his/her person rather than the procedures and/or abilities of the whole team.
-It slows down or eliminates the flow of safety information, with the potential to leave employees in the “dark” about critical information.
+In so many words, a dependency in an SMS is when one individual makes the functioning of the SMS dependent on his/her person rather than the procedures and/or abilities of the whole team.
+It slows down or eliminates the flow of safety information, with the potential to leave employees in the “dark” about critical safety information.

-Moreover, because modern day aviation SMS programs are increasingly complex, dependencies are a heavy load for one person to carry.
+Moreover, because modern day aviation SMS are more complex than traditional safety programs, dependencies are a heavy load for one person to carry.
 It’s a quick path to burnout.
 Proactive safety managers trust and rely on the abilities of fellow managers and employees to make qualified decisions, keeping information flowing and disseminating the safety manger’s workload.

 2 – Don’t Rely Solely on Data for Performance Monitoring

 I’ve spoken with many aviation safety managers about the various struggles they face, the foremost of which is burnout.
-And it’s almost always for the same reason: the feeling of having to endless improve the safety performance of an SMS program.
+And it’s almost always for the same reason: the feeling of having to endlessly monitor and improve the safety performance of an SMS.

-One of the difficulties surrounding this topic is the notion of what the word “improvement” means for a safety program.
-The tendency of all safety programs is that over time the traditional markers of performance monitoring, such as the numeric data of issues, incidents, etc, begin to level off.
+One of the difficulties surrounding this topic is the notion of what the word “improvement” means for a SMS with no accidents.
+The tendency of all SMS implementations is that over time the traditional markers of performance monitoring, such as the numeric data of issues, incidents, etc, begin to level off.
 It appears as if:

 - Improvement is happening much slower

 - Improvement is not happening at all